Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-03.md

 **A:** A unit test is a test of a software system, _usually a single function._

-**A unit test most often is testing the expected output of a function is correct for a given input.**
+**Important!
+A unit test is most often testing the expected output of a function is correct for a given input.**

 <!-- > -->